-In 2011 the FDA noted that there was an association between breast implants and anaplastic large cell lymphoma.
+In 2011 the FDA noted that there was an association between breast implants and anaplastic large cell lymphoma (BIA-ALCL).
 At the time there was very little information about this topic and over the last few years both the FDA and plastic surgery societies have been extensively involved in learning about this rare cancer.
 To date approximately 600 cases have been reported worldwide.

 What is BIA-ALCL?
 First of all, it is not a breast cancer, but rather a lymphoma, a cancer of the T-cell of the immune system specifically a non-Hodgkin’s lymphoma.
 This lymphoma grows in the capsule, or scar tissue (see Figure One) which surrounds the breast implant.
 In some cases it can spread throughout the body.